Have you been inspired by the Dogs Catching Treats photo series and want to capture your own?

 Well, I did.
 I was stuck around home for a while and decided to make this one of my special projects to keep me busy.

-I thought this might be a fun thing for other people to do so I decided to share some of my advice and tips for how to to do it.
+I thought this might be a fun thing for other people to do so I decided to share some of my advice and tips for how to take a photo of your dog catching a treat.

 First Step: Choose the Right Treat

-The tastier the treat is, the more your dog will be compelled to catch it.
+The tastier the treat is, the more your dog will be compelled to catch it (or at least try).

 Because you will be practicing with about 10-20 treats per session, up to 3 times a day, you’ll want to select small treats to keep the calorie count down.